nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

 What we've done here is we've said to Elm in this function we're going to branch here.
 We're going to say if the `memo` is occupied by a value that is just anything, we're going to use that `_` to represent any value.

 This, `Just _`, is of the type `Maybe Person`.
-We're saying if the memo is adjust, go ahead and return the memo, because if we've already found the person, we don't want to try to find them again.
+We're saying if the memo is a `Just, go ahead and return the memo, because if we've already found the person, we don't want to try to find them again.

 But if we haven't found the person yet, if we get a nothing in, then, let's look for the person.
 Here, let's use an if expression, if `peep.name == name`, then, we're going to return `Just peep`.
 Otherwise, we're going to return nothing, `else Nothing`.